dmah42/hamon.dev/content/blog/quark-is-up/index.md

 1. `nginx` of course, to host both internal and external sites, and to act as a reverse proxy for the other services.
-Internally I am running [flame](https://github.com/pawelmalak/flame) as a self-hosting dashboard, and I'm in the process of moving my personal sites from [dreamhost](https://dreamhost.com), who as I've said before [are great](/blog/speed-give-me-what-i-need.md), to being hosted from home.
+Internally I am running [flame](https://github.com/pawelmalak/flame) as a self-hosting dashboard, and I'm in the process of moving my personal sites, including this one, from [dreamhost](https://dreamhost.com), who as I've said before [are great](/blog/speed-give-me-what-i-need.md), to being hosted from home.